Teaching languages at home from your laptop sounds like a dream, but there are some pitfalls to avoid for online language teachers.

 So experiment with communicating differently.
 You could stop talking at different points in the lesson and write to each other in the chat.
 You could also take a break to watch a video or you could give the student something to read.
 In addition, you could do an exercise where the student needs to write something, perhaps in Google Docs.

-And you don't need to have the camera on all the time.
+Remember, you don't need to have the camera on all the time.
+Try one of many tips for virtual teaching without your camera.
 Try turning the camera off for part or even all of the lesson.
 You can also experiment with non-verbal communication.
 You can hold up pictures or use gestures to experiment with not talking.

 One problem with online learning compared to the traditional classroom is that there are a lot of distractions.
 Your students could get distracted by their telephone.
 Or by other tabs they have open on their browser.
 As I said, a 1-hour online lesson is tiring for you and especially for your students so that can make them lose focus.